JanCBrammer/biopeaks/README.md

 # 1. General Information

-`biopeaks` is a graphical user interface for ECG and breathing signals.
+`biopeaks` is a graphical user interface for electrocardiogram (ECG) and breathing biosignals.
 It processes these biosignals semi-automatically with sensible defaults and features the following
 functionality:

-* processing of open biosignal formats [EDF](https://en.wikipedia.org/wiki/European_Data_Format) as well as [OpenSignals](https://bitalino.com/en/software)
+* processing of the open biosignal formats [EDF](https://en.wikipedia.org/wiki/European_Data_Format) as well as [OpenSignals](https://bitalino.com/en/software)
 * biosignal visualization
 * biosignal segmentation